Mozo guides

 Budget savings

-Having a budget can make the responsibilities of all parties clear.
-It can involve making decisions about how much each person will contribute each month, how much is spent on essential bills and expenses, and how much is reserved for spending money.
+Having a clear budget can make the responsibilities of all parties transparent.
+This involves making decisions about how much each person will contribute each month, how much is spent on essential bills and expenses, and how much is reserved for discretionary spending.

-Jump onto our budget calculator to get an idea of what your spending and saving is looking like.
-Remember, the clearer your budget, the less likely you are to wind up having problems later on.
+You can jump onto our budget calculator to get an idea of what your spending and savings looks like.

 Communicate joint account responsibility